 Socially Responsible Investing: You Better Think Twice

-A while back I wrote an article that outlined four index funds that create a safe, wealth building socially responsible investment portfolio.
+A while back I wrote an article (above) that outlined four index funds that create a safe, wealth building socially responsible investment portfolio.

 As I was writing it I knew one day I'd need to address the moral question of why I recommend having a portion of your investments go to ethically bad companies.
 And last week a reader, Mati As, asked pretty much that question.